ronnapat2552/math_game/README.txt

-Math Game GitHub Version
+Math Game Community Edition
 This is Math Game, you must answer as fast as possible, you can customize RNG number and operations.

-The project is a separate version of the official version, If you interest, Go check them out!
+The project is a separate version of the Official Edition, If you interest, Go check them out!
-Link to official version : https://sites.google.com/view/tete-page/project/math-game
+Link to Official Edition : https://sites.google.com/view/tete-page/project/math-game